Alfra-gif/alfraxat-backend/README.md

-# alfraxat-backend
-The backend of Alfraxat.
+#Alfraxat backend

-The most important things are the following ones:<br>
-I made it using NodeJS and Mongoose.<br>
-It has a working middleware.<br>
+- It has a working middleware.
+- I store data on a MongoDB Database.
-It uses MongoDB to store data.<br>
+- It uses a cookie to store and send the user information.
-Input is only verified by the frontend.
+- All important data sent and recieved is encrypted.

+- If you want to try it, you must set both local IPs on the frontend and backend.